-Prior to use, refer to the instructions and then assemble equipment and place in an accessible area.
-Equipment needed: catheter, moist towelette or soap and water, and dry hand towel.
-When using an uncoated catheter a water-soluble lubricant is recommended.
+Prior to use, refer to the instructions and then assemble equipment and p moist towelette or soap and water, and dry hand towel.
+When using an u back (urethra toward anus).4 Bacteria live on the outside of the skin, and when inserting the catheter that bacteria may be introduced, so cleaning the area prior to insertion is important.